yiuc/starbot/guide/GUIDE.md

 ## Receive and Respond to `/slash` Commands

 [Slash commands](https://api.slack.com/slash-commands) are a personal favorite—enabling you to listen for a custom command,   across channels, and triggering a `POST` or `GET` request to a configurable endpoint.
-In this case, that endpoint will be the HipHub application we deployed earlier, and responding to `/slash` commands will let our bot do a lot more than post once a day!
+In this case, that endpoint will be the Starbot application we deployed earlier, and responding to `/slash` commands will let our bot do a lot more than post once a day!

-### :slack_icon: Creating a `/hiphub` slash command
+### :slack_icon: Creating a `/starbot` slash command

 Return to the "Build a Custom Integration" page and select "Slash Commands".